cmaillioux/PSH_AD_Audit/README.md

 ## Getting Started
 ### Description
-A PSH script to gather information in order to evaluate AD security and, hopefully (one day) build attack path approach described by CERT-FR/ANSSI
+A PSH script to gather information in order to evaluate AD security based on the CERT-FR/ANSSI standard.
+Controls may be completed on further releases.

 ### Prerequisite
 * Having an administrative access to PowerShell on the Domain Controller or,